-If you live with chronic pain from a herniated disc, the experienced spine surgeons at Polaris Spine & Neurosurgery Center in Sandy Springs, College Park, Johns Creek, and Bethlehem, Georgia, can help.
+If you live with chronic pain from a herniated disc, the experienced spine surgeons at Polaris Spine & Neurosurgery Center in Sandy Springs, College Park, and Johns Creek, Georgia, can help.
 The physicians specialize in minimally invasive surgical techniques for discectomy and fusion surgery.
 This type of surgery can relieve pressure on your nerves and resolve persistent neck pain, back pain, and limited mobility issues.
 To learn more about the benefits of discectomy and fusion surgery, schedule a consultation by calling the Polaris Spine & Neurosurgery Center office nearest you or by requesting an appointment online today.

 Discectomy and fusion surgery focus on relieving pressure on the spinal root nerves that cause chronic pain in your back and neck.
 Pressure on the nerve can also cause pain to radiate down into your arms and legs.
 You may experience loss of coordination and some of your mobility.